 I nurse.
 A lot.
 In fact, I have nursed every single day since Philomena was born two and a half years ago.
 (And yes, my toddler does still have a quick nurse before nap and bedtime.
-This is kind of culturally taboo in America, and something I’m going to chat about in another post next week.)
+This is kind of culturally taboo in America, and something I chat about in this post here.)

 I have never pumped before, so I can’t be helpful with all of the accessories related to that, but there are a few things that I find invaluable when it comes to nursing my girls.

 First of all is this glass water bottle found here on Amazon.
 Nursing makes me soooo thirsty.
 Your body is putting out a ton of liquid; you need to replenish it.
 Also, I got tired of having glasses around the house because I needed to constantly refill them, and Philomena loves to test out the forces of gravity with cups, if you know what I mean.

 I love this Contigo bottle because it holds plenty of water, it doesn’t leak, you can lock the straw down when the cap is closed if you want, the glass means I’m not having water leaching chemicals out of plastic, and it is easy to drink out of.
 (I can’t stand how hard you need to bite down on a Camelback mouthpiece to get the water out, it actually gives me a tension headache using one over and over all day.)